t0mmysenf/quizmaster/README.md

 ```

 ### Install PHP Packages using _Composer_
-[Composer](https://getcomposer.com) is a dependency management system for php application.
-It's comparable to the node package management _npm_ and others.
+[Composer](https://getcomposer.com) is a dependency management system for php applications.
+It's comparable to the node package management _npm_, package managers like _yum_, _apt_ or _apt-get_ on Linux and others.

-Since all dependencies are already described in the `composer.json` file, let's now install them:
+Since all dependencies are already described in the `composer.json` file (and locked in the `composer.lock` file), let's now install them.
+Make sure you're in the directory which actually contains the `composer.json` file.

 ```shell
 # Again: Use sudo if you're not the owner of /var/www/html/quiz/